-In fact you won’t find that much here at all.
+In fact, you won’t find that much here at all.

 It’s not a Magnetic Island full moon party as such Bob lived on the beach, he was allowed to because he reckoned his house was a boat and he was just mooring there – although he hadn’t changed his anchorage since 1984.

-At dusk we watched the sun set over the distant islands.
+At dusk, we watched the sunset over the distant islands.
 When that was done we turned around and watched the moon rise over the mountains.

 We sat and drank home-made liqueur and breathed it all in, Bob put on quite a show, he had specially trained kookaburras, massive eagle-like birds called brahminy kites… even a pet seagull called Valerie.

 He also said giant turtles came and visited him some nights, he gets out and rolls with them up the sand – he says he’s married to one of them but old Bob said a lot of things.

 You won’t find people like Bob on Hamilton Island, or Hayman Island.

-You have to look beneath the surface to see what she’s all about, if you take her on first impression you’ll have no idea why you’re so fortunate to be here.
+You have to look beneath the surface to see what she’s all about if you take her on first impression you’ll have no idea why you’re so fortunate to be here.

-Magnetic Island Mediterranean escape
+Magnetic Island weather

-Magnetic Island looks more Mediterranean than tropical, like she doesn’t belong in North Queensland and maybe came on lend from Cyprus.
+Magnetic Island looks more Mediterranean than tropical-like she doesn’t belong in North Queensland and maybe came on lend from Cyprus.